agirod13/Sec_Check/README.md

 # Sec_Check
-A Python script that checks for a secury.txt file of a given domain and saves a screenshot to the current working directory.
+A Python-based tool that performs external reconnaissance on a given domain.